Tips to avoid condensation, damp and mould

 Very rarely, rising damp may be the problem.
 It causes a ‘tide mark’ (or horizontal line) to travel up your wall.
 This means that groundwater could be getting in, usually due to a damaged damp proof course.
 If you think you have rising damp, don’t worry – contact us as soon as you can, and we’ll investigate it for you and work quickly to resolve things.

-We’ve introduced a new approach so that we treat any condensation, damp and mould report as a priority repair.
+If you rent a home from us, we’ve introduced a new approach so that we treat any report of condensation, damp and mould as a priority repair.

 - We’ll ask you about the extent and location of any issues – and our advisors will also ask you to send us photos of the problem areas.